 7. Don’t Record the Meeting

 Meetings should literally be “live” events – which means they shouldn’t be recorded unless absolutely necessary for future reference.
 If you do record a meeting, make sure that the video or link to the video is not shared publicly.

 Today’s virtual meetings include video conferencing, file sharing, screen sharing, text chats, and more.
 All of these features are nice, but their use tends to introduce additional security risks to the proceedings.
 Evaluate which features your team really needs and consider disabling those that are of lesser value.

 Speaking of screen sharing, it can be embarrassing when participants accidentally share what is on their screens during a group meeting.
 Limit who can share what to minimize unexpected surprises – including the inadvertent sharing of sensitive information that may be on their screens.

 10. Choose the Right Virtual Meeting Platform

 The most important thing you can do to ensure maximum security is to choose a secure meeting platform.
-Look for a platform, such as Wickr Pro, that not only offers all of the collaborative features you need, but also uses end-to-end encryption and burn-on-read technology to ensure that hackers and cybercriminals can’t access meeting communications, files, and other data.
+Look for a platform, such as AWS Wickr, that not only offers all of the collaborative features you need, but also uses end-to-end encryption and burn-on-read technology to ensure that hackers and cybercriminals can’t access meeting communications, files, and other data.

-Select Wickr Pro for Safe and Secure Virtual Meetings
+Select AWS Wickr for Safe and Secure Virtual Meetings

-Wickr Pro is a robust and secure platform for virtual meetings and online communication.
+AWS Wickr is a robust and secure platform for virtual meetings and online communication.
 It includes end-to-end encryption for all sharing and communication, and offers an optional Smart VPN for more secure connections from public hotspots.
-Wickr Pro is quickly becoming the secure virtual meeting platform of choice – for organizations of all types.
+AWS Wickr is quickly becoming the secure virtual meeting platform of choice – for organizations of all types.